-Nobody wants to receive the cold shoulder and feel purposely ignored, but the pain of bruised feelings is nothing compared to the physical pain that comes with frozen shoulder, an unexplained ailment that affects more than 200,000 people each year.
+Nobody wants to receive the cold shoulder and feel purposely ignored, but the pain of bruised feelings is nothing compared to the physical pain that comes with frozen shoulder.

 “It is one of the most un- or under-diagnosed conditions in all of shoulder patients I see on a weekly basis,” says Dr. Joseph Norris, an orthopedic surgeon at Advocate BroMenn Medical Center in Normal, Ill.

 Dr. Norris explains that the covering of the shoulder joint is hard, like a cover for a baseball.
 In a normal shoulder, this joint capsule is elastic and allows for a great range of motion.
 With frozen shoulder, the covering itself can get inflamed, thicken and become tough.